skip to content

 All throughout, the youth-centered, inclusive and holistic approach of H2OO has provided Raina with feelings of empowerment and truly made her experience at H2OO life changing.

-Catarina, in Brazil, is a 15-year-old competitive surfer and a social-environmental and climate activist.
+Catarina, in Brazil, is a 17-year-old competitive surfer and global socio-environmental and climate activist.

 Since a little girl, Catarina played in forests, mangroves and the ocean learning from her parents how important the environment is and how we should take care of the life in it.
 Catarina believes that we can work together to solve the crises we are living in, including the oil spills on the waves she surfs and the plastic pollution across her state.